seroxki/seroxki/README.md

 </p>

 <p align="center">
-  </b> I have been working with FiveM for over 5 years, whether it be scripting, texturing, or modelling.
+  </b> I have been working with FiveM for over 5 years, whether it be making scripts, designing EUP and Liveries, or filming cinematic trailers.
 I have done it all.</b>
 </p>